skylarweaver/front-end-afa/src/pages/index.md

   description1: >-
-    Skylar—hairless from Alopecia since age 16—will ride a motorcycle from Washington, D.C. to the southern tip of Argentina starting summer 2019 to increase awareness of Alopecia and raise funds for Alopecia research and support.
+    Skylar—hairless from Alopecia since age 16—will ride a motorcycle from Washington, D.C. to the southern tip of Argentina starting summer 2019 to increase awareness of Alopecia and raise funds for Alopecia support and research.
   donateCTAtext: Donate
   donationText1: 'All donations are tax-deductible. '
   donationText2: Adventures for Alopecia is a registered 501(c)(3) nonprofit organization.